gschafra/grav-plugin-markdown-inject/README.md

 # Grav Markdown Inject Plugin

-`Markdown Inject` is a Grav Plugin that lets you inject markdown files from an external source into your page using simple markdown syntax
+`Markdown Inject` is a Grav Plugin that lets you inject markdown content from external sources into your page using simple markdown syntax

 # Installation